top of page

 By the 1990s, the shipyard had closed its doors.

-Many feared that these iconic structures would be dismantled or left to deteriorate.
+Many feared that these iconic structures would be dismantled or left to rust and deteriorate.

-The area around the cranes continues to be redeveloped - the Titanic Quarter, is a busy redevelopment project, and has transformed the former shipyard into a hub for tourism, education, and business.
-The cranes serve as a perfect backdrop, reminding visitors of the city's past whilst looking towards a promising future.
+Thankfully the area around the cranes continues to be redeveloped - the Titanic Quarter, is a busy redevelopment project, and has transformed the former inaccessible shipyard into a hub for tourism, education, and business.

 As Belfast continues to change, the Harland and Wolff cranes are a constant.